-Just this morning out in the Literary Agentosphere there are two great posts that have wonderful advice.
-Rachelle Gardner delves into pen names and whether you need one, and Janet Reid’s Query Shark offers feedback on a query.
+One morning I looked out at the literary agent blogosphere and saw two great posts that had wonderful advice.
+Rachelle Gardner delved into pen names and whether you need one, and Janet Reid’s Query Shark offered feedback on a query.

 There’s just one problem for the compulsive reader of agent blogs: Rachelle thinks you should query as your pen name, and I think you should query as yourself.
 And Janet wants you to discard your prologue when you’re sending the first five pages, whereas I want to see how you think the novel begins.